HomeTop HeadlinesAt Least 153 Dead in Fuel Tanker Inferno

 In response to the high number of fatalities, mass burials took place on October 16 and 17.
 The Nigerian medical association called upon doctors to provide assistance at nearby hospitals, which were dealing with a surge of severely burned patients.
 The majority of the injured were transported to local healthcare facilities in Ringim and Hadejia for emergency treatment.

 This disaster is not unique to Nigeria, a country with a high rate of fuel tanker accidents.
 Due to the lack of a sufficient rail system, fuel, among other cargo, is frequently transported by road.
 In 2020 alone, Nigeria reported more than 1,500 fuel tanker accidents, resulting in 535 deaths and 1,142 injuries.
-Poor road conditions, reckless driving, and inadequate vehicle maintenance often contribute to these accidents.
-In recent months, there have been multiple fatal incidents, including one in Niger State that resulted in at least 48 deaths in September.

 The economic crisis in Nigeria is worsening the situation, as many resort to gathering spilled fuel despite the inherent risks.
 Since the discontinuation of fuel subsidies by the government last year, gas prices have tripled, making gasoline both a scarce and precious commodity.
 With high poverty rates across the country, desperation and risky behavior have increased.
-Many of the victims in the Majiya incident were trying to gather the leaked fuel for personal use or resale to ease their financial struggles.

-Expressing his condolences for the victims, Nigeria’s Vice President Kashim Shettima acknowledged the catastrophic impact of the disaster on families in a statement on Wednesday.
+Expressing his condolences for the victims, Nigeria’s Vice President Kashim Shettima acknowledged the catastrophic impact of the disaster on families in a statement last Wednesday.
 He affirmed that the incident has affected everyone deeply and assured that the government is committed to supporting the people of Jigawa by providing the necessary resources to aid the injured and assist the families affected by the disaster.

 - Advertisement -